 “I will make every effort to see that after my departure you will always be able to remember these things.”
 2 Pet.
 1:15

 We talk a lot at CGN about living and leaving a legacy of faith for the next generations.
 I’ve discovered over the years that some misconception exists about what that means.
-There is tendency to think of legacy in terms of how the next generations will think about me.
-While it may appear noble to be thought well of, when that becomes our primary or total focus of our legacy, we miss the point entirely.
-In such a case, the modern voices of many young may have a point about such selfish shortsightedness.
+There is tendency to think of legacy in terms of how the next generations will think about us.
+But isn’t that missing the point of a faith legacy?
+Certainly, we all want to be thought well of, but that point of a legacy—that which we leave IN another.

-Peter provides a much more accurate context for understanding the kind of legacy I believe is worth remembering.
-Peter’s concern is not what those he leaves behind will remember about him, but what they will remember about Christ and the qualities of true faith lived out in a turbulent world.
-In other words, the goal of Peter’s legacy was to make sure that after his departure, those remaining would remember who they are, whose they are, and what a godly life really looks like—one that points to Christ.
+Peter provides a much more accurate context for understanding the kind of legacy we are to leave.
+Peter’s concern is not what they will remember about him, but what they will remember about Christ and the qualities of true faith lived out in a turbulent world.
+In other words, the goal of Peter’s legacy was to make sure that after his departure, those remaining would remember who they are and what a godly life really looks like.

-It is admirable to want to live a life that our children and grandchildren will fondly remember, but if it does not help them remember who they are in Christ, if it does not make much of Christ, in the final analysis it will be a legacy without any eternal value.
+It is admirable to want to live a life that our children and grandchildren will fondly remember as one they want to imitate, but if it does not help them remember who the One is whose life is being imitated, if they do not understand what Christ has done and that our lives are increasingly a grateful expression of His glory and grace, in the final analysis it will be a legacy that lacks any transformational power.

 What will your children and grandchildren remember after you are gone?
-Will they remember what a godly life really looks like and want to imitate?
-As a grandparent, the most important legacy I can leave is the example of what it means to follow Christ wholeheartedly in the now.
-Would you agree?
+Will they remember what a godly life really looks like and want to imitate that life?
+Will they remember whose they are and that their identify is rooted in the knowledge that they bear the image of God, not in what the world thinks of them?
+As a grandparent, the most important legacy I can pass to them is my example for them to see what it means to follow Christ wholeheartedly in a world hostile to the truth.